 If you are not familiar with a porter, let’s take a break to understand them better.
 They are Nepali people who live in the rural villages of the Himalayas and carry loads of gear for trekkers, climbers, hotels, and lodges.

 Porters can work 5 to 10 hours a day and carry weight from 10 kg to 100 kg using a namlo, which is a strap that rests on the front of their heads and around their load.
 Or they carry a doko which is a type of bamboo basket.

 Porters are not Sherpas, a Sherpa is an ethnic group from the northeastern Himalayan mountains.
 They are respected for their adaptation to high altitudes and are often hired to assist expeditions to Himalayan summits, including Mt.
 Everest.

-As I shared before, it sounded very selfish to hire a porter.
+As I shared before, it sounded very selfish to hire a porter for my trekking in Nepal.
 I started to do some research online and talked to my tour operator prior to my trip so I could better educate myself.
-Surprisingly I learned that the answer was YES, IT IS ethical to hire a porter for the following reasons:
+Surprisingly I learned that the answer was YES.

 - The money they earn while trekking is essential to the cash-starved local economies of rural Nepal.

 - They need this job.
 It helps them provide for their families.

 - By paying a porter, you are empowering the local people and valuing the Nepali culture.

 - And last but not least, for your own cultural interaction.
 A porter will give you a unique view of life in the Himalayas.